Our Plants

 Rudbeckia fulgida

 Unique silver blue marbled foliage on Dale's Strain variety.
 Blooms in spring, an excellent clump forming groundcover for shady spots.
-We also sell Autumn Bride and Bronze Wave varieties of heuchera villosa, a fuzzy leaved variety that is deer resistant, and blooms in September.
+We also sell Autumn Bride and Bronze Wave varieties of heuchera villosa, a fuzzy leaved variety that is more deer resistant, and blooms in September.

 The species is found in prairies, fields, along the edges of woodlands or in open forests and along roads and railroad tracks.
 This somewhat short-lived herbaceous rhizomatous perennial grows in a clump with a cluster of basal rosettes up to 2 feet wide.
+For 2026 we are also offering Smalls Penstemon and Hairy Penstemon.

 One of the most popular native flowers, Black-Eyed Susans spread over open fields and attract butterflies.
 Thrives in sun or part shade and grows up to 3 feet.
 Deer resistant!

-Liatris spicata/Liatris aspera
+Liatris spicata/Liatris scariosa

-Blue Stemmed Goldenrod
+Goldenrod

-Solidago caesia
+Solidago

 Brown Eyed Susan